A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Appendix

-Thank you for taking part in this study.
+\minorsection{End of survey and payment} Thank you for taking part in this study.
 Please click on the `Finish' button below to be redirected back to Prolific and register your submission.
 (Note: \textit{Upon clicking the `Finish' button, the participants are redirected to Prolific platform and payment is made.})